The only Amtrak station in western New Hampshire, Claremont provides access to attractions including winter sports facilities and wilderness areas.

 As the Ad Hoc Committee got underway, Lovett reached out to the Amtrak Government Affairs Representative for New England.
 He discussed resources Amtrak makes available to communities, such as free Trailblazer and community signage.
 The former includes the universal train station symbol and directional arrows.
 The latter reads “An Amtrak Served Community” and affirms the presence of passenger rail service.
 Both types of signage were installed throughout the city in fall 2014.

 That December, the town initiated a one-year pilot program to extend an existing Community Alliance Transportation Services (CATS) bus route to the station.
-It now meets the southbound Vermonter (St. Albans, Vt. – Washington) on weekday mornings.
-If financially successful, it may be expanded to meet the evening northbound train.
+It met the southbound Vermonter on weekday mornings.

 Looking to the Future